‘They’ll behead him’: Veteran desperate to save Afghan interpreter

 “That’s why I helped form a bipartisan working group to make sure we are upholding our commitment to these Afghans and addressing the challenges facing the Afghan Special Immigrant Visas program,” Meijer said.

-Meanwhile, the U.S. State Department told Target 8 it takes its role in the management of the SIV program “seriously” and is “engaged at the highest levels to ensure we are serving SIV applicants as promptly as possible.”
+Meanwhile, the U.S. State Department said it takes its role in the management of the SIV program “seriously” and is “engaged at the highest levels to ensure we are serving SIV applicants as promptly as possible.”

 “The Department of State has prioritized the Afghan SIV program by identifying program needs and directing additional resources towards two stages of the Afghan SIV process,” wrote a State Department official in an email to Target 8 investigators.